zhangp365/ComfyUI-SeedVR2_VideoUpscaler/README.md

 - 🚀 Speed Up the process and less VRAM used (see new benchmark).
 - 🛠️ Fixed leak memory on 3B models.
+- ❌ Can now interrupt process if needed.
 - ✅ refactored the code for better sharing with the community, feel free to propose pull requests.

 **2025.06.24**